SudoShutdownNow/TextSimilarity/README.md

 # TextSimilarity
-Compare similarity of two cilps of text and find the most similar text.
+My curriculum design project.
+A small program that compare similarity of two cilps of text and find the most similar text.
+Calculated via Cosine similarity.